infiniflow/ragflow-docs/website/blog/2025-07-02-halfway-through-2025-rag-progress-report/index.md

 slug: rag-at-the-crossroads-mid-2025-reflections-on-ai-evolution
 title: RAG at the Crossroads - Mid-2025 Reflections on AI’s Incremental Evolution
 authors: [yingfeng]
-tags: [RAG, agent, memory, agentic, LLM, workflow]
+tags: [Insights]
 ---
 Six months have passed since our last year-end review.
 As the initial wave of excitement sparked by DeepSeek earlier this year begins to wane, AI seems to have entered a phase of stagnation.
 This pattern is evident in Retrieval-Augmented Generation (RAG) as well: although academic papers on RAG continue to be plentiful, significant breakthroughs have been few and far between in recent months.
 Likewise, recent iterations of RAGFlow have focused on incremental improvements rather than major feature releases.
 Is this the start of future leaps forward, or the beginning of a period of steady, incremental growth?
-A mid-year assessment is therefore both timely and necessary.<!--truncate-->
+A mid-year assessment is therefore both timely and necessary.`<!--truncate-->`

 ![](./agent_rag.jpg)